lorforlinux/docs.beagleboard.io/intro/blinkLED.rst

     Event: time 1692994988.641754, -------------- SYN_REPORT ------------
     Ctrl+c

-The following script uses evtesst to wait for the USR button to be pressed and then turns on the LED.
+The following script uses evtest to wait for the USR button to be pressed and then turns on the LED.

 .. literalinclude:: buttonEvent.sh